immcantation/alakazam/docs/topics/collapseDuplicates.md

 of duplicate sequences will be summed.

 seq_fields
-:   vector of nucletoide sequence columns to collapse.
-The sequence with the fewest numer of non-informative characters will be retained.
+:   vector of nucleotide sequence columns to collapse.
+The sequence with the fewest number of non-informative characters will be retained.
 Where a non-informative character is one of `c("N", "-", ".", "?")`.
 Note, this is distinct from the `seq` parameter which is used to determine duplicates.